alexander-kastil/angular-basics/labs/L1-base-layout/readme.md

 In this lab we will create a base Angular App with a layout and a navbar service.

-Create the Angular app with the following layout containing the following components:
+The resulting Angular app will implement the following layout containing the following components:

 - home
 - shared/sidemenu